You are at http://www.chephrenrepairs.com/bios_battery.html

 What is the bios battery - why is it important what does it do how do you change it why does it need changing!??

 Ok lets start at the very beginning - The Bios is in fact a little program that lives on a little chip on the mother board.
 It is a very important and vital chip that is very important to the PC's functioning.
-When Your PC boots or starts, the bios is the little program that is going to find virtually all the hardware in the computer and, of course, it stores the time and the date as well.
+When You PC boots or starts, the bios is the little program that is going to find virtually all the hardware in the computer, and of course it stores the time and the date as well.
 The bios Battery is a small battery on the mother board that keeps the bios alive when the computer is off.
-Often it is a small 3 volt lithum battery like a CR 2032, but there are many types.
-Some are coin type like the one already mentioned, some are larger than this coin type battery, like a small disposable battery.
+Often it is a small 3 volt lithum battery like a CR 2032, but there are many types some are coin type like the one already mentioned, some are larger than this coin type battery, like a small disposable battery.
 On some mother boards the bios battery is soldered on to the mother board, but on many mother boards the bios battery is not soldered on to the mother board and can be removed and replaced with nothing more than a couple of very small screwdrivers.
-Look, if you are going to replace the bios battery, you need to take a close look at the battery before you remove it, note down on a piece of paper which way up the battery is, i.e. is it the positive end that you can see or the negative one, make sure that when you install the new battery, that you install it exactly the same way up as the old one that was in the board originally.
+Look if you are going to replace the bios battery , you need to take a close look at the battery before you remove it, note down on a piece of paper which way up the battery is, i.e. is it the positive end that you can see or the negative one, make sure that when you install the new battery, that you install it exactly the same way up as the old one that was in the board originally.
 This is importantant, installing it the wrong way round may damage the bios and or the entire motherboad for good!!?

 ATA 33 and ATA 66 and IDE Cables

-Say you buy a Segate Barracuda 7200.9 disk ST3802110A, This is an ultra ATA interface or as it says on Segate's web site, it is an Ultra ATA/100 interface.
-Notice, This range of drives comes in a range of sizes, but it is the Ultra ATA/100 Interface that spcifies the actual connection to the cable.
+Say you buy a Segate Barracuda 7200.9 disk ST3802110A, This is an ultra ATA interface or as it says on segates web site it is an Ultra ATA/100 interface.
+Notice This range of drives comes in a range of sizes, but it is the Ultra ATA/100 Interface that spcifies the actual connection to the cable.

 .